- April 2, 2023

 Serving Your Magic Dragon Shrimp

-A Word on Using MSG for this Chinese Fried Shrimp Recipe
+A Word on Using MSG for this Chinese Fried Dragon Shrimp Recipe

-Interestingly, the use of MSG, an ingredient which seems to be much maligned these days for causing hot flashes and headaches (according to my sister) was taken for granted, whereas in the modern Chinese cookbooks, there's hardly a mention of MSG.
+Interestingly, the use of MSG for dragon shrimp recipes and other dishes, is an ingredient which seems to be much maligned these days for causing hot flashes and headaches (according to my sister) was taken for granted, whereas in the modern Chinese cookbooks, there's hardly a mention of MSG.

 Here are some common questions people ask about making fried shrimp: